luschnat-ziegler/capstoneBackendGO/README.md

 # capstoneBackendGO

 This is the Golang implementation of the [CountryCheck Backend](https://github.com/luschnat-ziegler/capstone-project/tree/main/backend) (originally written in PHP/Symfony).
-It furthermore uses mongodb instead of SQL and proper JWT token authentication.
+It uses mongodb instead of SQL and proper JWT authentication.

 This project is purely for learning and experimentation purposes.